ssire/axel/README.md

   vocabulary (e.g. the `wiki` filter turns a `text` entry field into a wiki entry field)

-* *services* can be spreaded within the document tree to gather data and to trigger external actions with side effects while editing (e.g. you can setup a service to translate some text)

-You can extend the library by writing your own plugins, filters or services.
+You can extend the library by writing your own plugins or filters.

 How to contribute to the library ?
 ----------------------------------